 - d.
 Information sharing. - 3.2 A local school decision to embark upon the development of a SBM plan requires a two-thirds vote of the certificated bargaining unit employees at the site, and concurrence of the principal followed by immediate involvement and full participation of parent and community representatives.
 Also, before the eventual local proposal for a SBM plan can be submitted for review/preliminary approval, it must have the formal approval of each of the three: certificated bargaining unit employees at the site, the principal, and the parents/community.
 Also, any such SBM proposal must contain statements of accountability and anticipated positive impact upon student achievement.
 All SBM plan approvals are to be conditional, and of a specific duration so as to permit future monitoring, review and revision.
 Other SBM requirements: - a.
 Each SBM school shall continue to comply with all laws, contracts and District policies and directives, except to the extent that any proposed variations have been specifically identified in the Plan and any appropriate local option waivers have been obtained.
 There are no implied waivers.
 For example, a waiver permitting a new local school employee selection process does not waive the laws and policies governing non-discrimination and affirmative action.
-Similarly, a waiver permitting a change in name of a school's leadership council changes the name but does not change that council's authority unless so specified in the Plan. - b.
+Similarly, a waiver permitting a change in name of a school's leadership council changes the name but does not change that council's authority unless so specified in the Plan. - (1) A waiver request approved at an SBM school according to applicable District guidelines and policies, including approval of the site principal, that is subsequently denied by the Local District Superintendent or designee may be reviewed/appealed according to this section. - (2) The review/appeal shall be directly to the General Superintendent and the UTLA President or their designees.
+These two individuals shall select a third person. - (3) The decision of this group shall be final and binding on all parties. - b.
 All local options/waivers are subject to review annually.
 Any substantive changes to an approved Plan must be adopted in compliance with the School-Based Management Guidelines dated April 30, 1990. - c.
-The School's SBM Plan shall not be interpreted or applied so as to impose any additional costs or funding obligations upon the District. - d.
-Approval of a school's proposed SBM Plan is not to be regarded as precedent for other schools or for Plan renewal at the applicant school. - e.
-Peer evaluation is subject to Article X. Any applicable State waivers and other provisions may be jointly determined by UTLA and the District.
-Before any peer evaluation may be implemented, teachers serving as evaluators must have completed the prescribed hours of training, unless State waivers have been requested and approved.
-Service as evaluator must be voluntary, and if it is paid, the school's proposal must specify the source of funds to be used for payment.
-District forms currently in use must be utilized.
-The school's peer evaluation plan must be reduced to writing and submitted to the union and the District for review prior to implementation.
+The School's SBM Plan shall not be interpreted or applied so as to impose any additional costs or funding obligations upon the District.